Worried about your child being off from school?

 A ‘duty of care’

-School’s operate in loco parentis (in a ‘position of a parent’), if they haven’t heard from parents or they’ve been unable to contact them, they have a responsibility to act in the interests of the child’s safety and wellbeing; they may refer the matter to children’s social care.
+School’s operate in loco parentis (‘position of a parent’), if they haven’t heard from parents or they’ve been unable to contact them, they have a responsibility to act in the interests of the child’s safety and wellbeing; depending upon the circumstances, they may refer the matter to children’s social care.

 Children with Special Educational Needs and Disability (SEND)

 Some children with a disability or health condition may have lengthy or repeated periods off from school e.g. due to surgery, treatment, or because of an impaired immune system.
 Mental health conditions may also be a reason for lengthy and recurrent absences.
 If your child has one or several of these health needs it is most likely that your school is aware of their specific health needs and are supporting these e.g. through an Education, Health and Care (EHC) plan.
 For information about support for children with medical conditions see below.

 There’s nothing you can do to prevent head lice, so there’s no need for children to stay off from school.
 You can help stop them spreading by wet or dry combing regularly to catch them early.
 Find out from the NHS how to get rid of them.